 Each and every are used in a similar way, but they have slightly different meanings.
 This can be confusing when learning English.
 Sometimes even native speakers confuse them!
 Both each and every can refer to a singular object.

-Here's how you can use them, and some examples.
+Here’s how you can use each and every, and some examples.

 The word each refers to a single object or person.
 When you use each, you want to emphasize (focus on, stress, point out, make more important) the individual and not the group as a whole.